 The effects of dilution on the pH of a strong acid (unbuffered solution) and a weak acidic buffer are shown in the diagram below.

-It is evident from the diagram that the pH of the buffer solution is resistant to dilution.
-The pH of the systems are expressed by the following formulae:
+It is evident from the diagram that the pH of the buffer solution is relatively resistant to dilution.
+However, as the solution is diluted infinitely, its pH will ultimately approach 7, the pH of water.

 System |